 Planned Giving

-Learn more about the different giving vehicles Arlington Free Clinic accepts at the subpages below.
+Learn more about the different giving vehicles that Arlington Free Clinic accepts:

 AFC does not provide legal or tax advice.
-Please seek counsel from a financial advisor or attorney.
+Please seek counsel from a financial advisor, accountant, or attorney.

 Bequests are a great way to leave a lasting legacy by including language in your will or trust designating a gift to be made to family, friends, or your favorite charity, like Arlington Free Clinic, as part of your estate plans.
 Consult an estate-planning attorney to discuss the details of your intent.